 CREDIT HOURS: 4.0

-PREREQUISITES: Mathematics 364, with a grade of "C" or better
+PREREQUISITES: Mathematics 265 with a grade of "C" or better and junior standing in engineering are required prerequisites for this course

-TEXTBOOK: A First Course In Differential Equation, by Dennis G. Zill, Seventh
+TEXTBOOK: A First Course In Differential Equation (The Classical Edition), by Dennis G. Zill, Seventh Edition.

-Edition.